AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ## Metadata

 What if DOM elements could have metadata attached to them?

-While it is easy to model this in WebIDL, what might XML-based serializations resemble?
+What might XML-based serializations resemble?

 **Option 1**: Using a special-attribute technique: